cloudmesh-community/book/chapters/doc/markdown.md

     > * item1
     > * item1

-    PLease note that we have not used quotes here as it is confusing in lists, but it is clear from the `>` that we still quote.
+    Please note that we have not used quotes here as it is confusing in lists, but it is clear from the `>` that we still quote.

 ## Editors

 There are several tools that make writing documents in markdown easy.
 If you do not just look at the output of these documents but follow the structure guides properly.
-Ususally whatever editor you use, it will not rended the document properly.
+Usually whatever editor you use, it will not rendered the document properly.
 They are not supposed to be WYSIWYG editore.
-They help, but you need to make sure the markdown is valit and follows our convention just as you woudl with any other format.
+They help, but you need to make sure the markdown is valid and follows our convention just as you would with any other format.

 Examples for such editors are: